-Scripture Reference: I Corinthians 2:1-5
+Scripture Reference: I Corinthians 2:1-16

 This is not an attempt to teach a theology lesson on the Holy Spirit.
-However, in order to understand and cooperate with the work of the Holy Spirit in our lives, we must get some background on the One who is our continual, invisible companion, helper, and comforter.
-Our Scripture reading shows us that Paul did not depend on academic and intellectual prowess when he preached the gospel.
-Men will not believe in Christ by means of worldly wisdom (I Corinthians 1:18-21).
+However, to understand and cooperate with the work of the Holy Spirit in our lives, we must get some background on the One who is our continual, invisible companion, helper, and comforter.
+Our Scripture reading shows us that Paul did not depend on academic and intellectual prowess when he preached the gospel (I Corinthians 2:1-5).
+Saving faith does not come by means of worldly wisdom (I Corinthians 1:18-21).
 On the other hand, there needs to be the knowledge of God revealed through Scripture.
 This is when the Spirit of God demonstrates Himself, while at the same time drawing attention to Christ - not Himself (John 16:12-15 cp.
 14:26; I Corinthians 2:9-13).